-We were incorporated in California in 1982, became a public company in 1994 and reincorporated into Delaware in January 2012.
-Our principal executive offices are located at 14185 Dallas Parkway, Suite 300, Dallas, Texas 75254 and our telephone number at that address is (972) 391-5000.
+We were incorporated in California in 1982, became a public company in 1994 and were reincorporated into Delaware in January 2012.
+Our principal executive offices are located at 14185 Dallas Parkway, Suite 300, Dallas, Texas 75254 and our telephone number there is (972) 391-5000.
 Our website is www.copart.com.
-The contents of our website are not incorporated by reference into this Form 10-K. We provide free of charge through a link on our website access to our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K, as well as amendments to those reports, as soon as reasonably practical after the reports are electronically filed with, or furnished to, the SEC.
+The contents of our website are not incorporated by reference into this Form 10-K. We provide free of charge, through a link on our website, access to our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K, as well as amendments to those reports, as soon as reasonably practical after the reports are electronically filed with, or furnished to, the SEC.

-Copart[TM], VB[TM], BID4U[TM], CI & Design[TM], Cars with Heart[TM], 1-800 CAR BUYER[TM], VB3[TM] and CrashedToys.com[TM] are trademarks of Copart, Inc. This Form 10-K also includes other trademarks of Copart and of other companies.
+Copart®, VB2®, BID4U®, CI & Design®, DRIVE Auto AuctionsTM, 1-800 CAR BUYER®, CA\$HFORCARS.COM®, COPART & DESIGN®, VB2 & DESIGN®, VB3 & DESIGN®, VB3® and CrashedToys.com® are trademarks of Copart, Inc. or one of its direct or indirect wholly-owned subsidiaries.
+This Form 10-K also includes other trademarks of Copart and of other companies.